dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-colour-modes.md

 # BarcodeColourModes

-`BarcodeColourModes` is a parameter to specify the barcode colour modes.
+`BarcodeColourModes` defines the barcode colour modes.
 It consists of one or more modes, with each representing a different colour environment.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |